shemetz/roll-from-compendium/Readme.md

 Hold Ctrl to make the message private ("self" only visibility), just like how many systems already do it.

+Hold Shift to send a link to the item, rather than the item itself.
+This link will be a small clickable button, shown as its own message, with the text being the item's name.
+Clicking it will open the item sheet (if user has permissions).

 ![](metadata/screenshots/Screenshot_3.png)

 ![](metadata/screenshots/Screenshot_4.png)